unitaryfund/aquapointer/aquapointer/analog/automated_analog_script_guide.md

     - frequency `omega`
     - pulse duration
     - max detuning
+2. Gaussian parameters:
+    - amplitude
+    - variance
-2. Lattice parameters:
+3. Lattice parameters:
     - lattice type (poisson-disk, rectangular, triangular, hexagonal)
     - num_x (rectangular) or n_rows (triangular or hexagonal) or 0 (placeholder for poisson-disk)
     - num_y (rectangular) or n_columns (triangular or hexagonal) or 0 (placeholder for poisson-disk)
+    - minimum exclusion radius
-    - spacing
+    - maximum exclusion radius
-    - size (input to `force_lattice_size`, Optional)
+    - size (number of points in lattice after decimation, Optional)
-3. Gaussian parameters:
-    - amplitude
-    - variance
 4. Density filtering (Optional):
     - "filter": keyword indicating the settings on this line are for filtering, since filtering is optional
     - filter function: only Gaussian-Laplacian supported in current version of script